feiss/zero/readme.md

 #### width, height

-Dimensions of the image, in pixels
+Dimensions of the image, in pixels.

 #### depth